adaptive-learning/flocs-core/overview.md

  - better serialization than using to_json methods on django models?
  - how to deal with parallel transactions leading to collisions (two students want to create next task instance - and we need to choose ids for both of them)
     - possible solution is locking DB (django.db.transaction.atomic) for each view (or intent execution), but it hurts performance
+- how to version tasks and other data, or even changes in actions (and reducers)
+  - use special-purpose action like ChangeDomain, ChangePackageVersion